mavillez/Oblivion/docs/source/modules.rst

      6) PMIx/4.1.0 => PMIx/4.1.2                    13) libxml2/2.9.10 => libxml2/2.9.13
      7) ScaLAPACK/2.1.0-fb => ScaLAPACK/2.2.0-fb    14) zlib/1.2.11 => zlib/1.2.12

 So, among others, GCC/11.2.0 and OpenMPI/4.1.1 were replaced by GCC/11.3.0 and OpenMPI/4.1.4, respectively.
-The loaded and available modules are, respectively,
+The loaded and available modules are

 .. code-block:: julia